kemitchell/west-span-agreement/README.md

 The Agreement believes:

-- Permissively licensed software is compatible with the start-up model
+- Permissively licensed software is compatible with the start-up model.
 - A richer software commons benefits all.
 - Software made of small, modular components is better software.